- Exercise & Fitness

 Tips for Taking Your First Spin Class

-As you walk past a Spin class at your local gym, what do you see?
-Likely lots of sweating, maybe some taxed looks, but all seeming to somehow have fun.
-You hear loud music and a louder instructor barking commands that might not make complete sense.
-It looks tough, no doubt, and even complicated.
+What do you see when you walk pass your local gym's Spin class?
+Likely lots of sweat and dogged looks on participants faces, but most seeming to somehow be having fun.
+You hear loud music and an even louder instructor barking commands that don't make complete sense.
+It looks tough, no doubt, and maybe even complicated.
 Should you try out this Spin class?
 Absolutely.

 What Is a Spin Class?